atet/raspberrypi/README.md

 ## 2. Installation

 ### 2.1.
-Download Operating System: Raspbian Linux
+Download Operating System Image

-* We will use a command line interface (CLI)-only Linux operating system
+* We are using **Raspbian Linux Lite**, which is command line interface (CLI) only
-   * There is no graphical user interface (GUI) like Microsoft Windows
-   * Your interaction with the Raspberry Pi will be completely through text commands from a different computer
-   * **You do not need to learn CLI right now**, just follow the exact commands here and you will get though this tutorial
+* **You don't need prior CLI experience for this tutorial**
-* Download the latest Raspbian **Lite** image from: [https://www.raspberrypi.org/downloads/raspbian/](https://www.raspberrypi.org/downloads/raspbian/)
+* Download the latest image from: [https://www.raspberrypi.org/downloads/raspbian/](https://www.raspberrypi.org/downloads/raspbian/)
+   * Make sure you download the "Lite" version
    * Extract the ZIP folder once the image is downloaded

 [![.img/step02a.png](.img/step02a.png)](#nolink)